What is eligible?

 - Please note that anyone who registers for the "Prospectors' Exchange" (Core Shack), and puts up a display may claim up to a maximum of $500 (receipts required).
 Meals and mileage expenses as per provincial government per diem.

-Approved expenditures include: assaying, sampling, trenching, consumable items, report writing, claim staking, equipment rentals, professional geophysical services, Prospector Exchange expenses and any other related ground work.
+Approved expenditures include: assaying, sampling, trenching, consumable items, claim staking, equipment rentals, professional geophysical services, Prospector Exchange expenses and any other related ground work.
 Related ground work shall be defined as anything that provides geological information about the area being explored, e.g. geophysics, etc.

 To claim your travel expenses, please use the travel log form.